hexlet-basics/exercises-javascript/modules/50-loops/70-for/en/README.md

 A `while` loop works perfectly for situations where the number of iterations isn't known in advance, e.g., finding a prime number.
 When we know the number of iterations, it's better to use a `for` loop.

-Let's have a look at a function that reverses strings using a `for` loop:
+Let's take a look at a function that reverses strings using a `for` loop:

 ```javascript
 const reverseString = (str) => {